slatedocs/slate/source/includes/_attribution.md

 $gaid = "8df6c9bf-d647-4400-bc13-7ff317ff0003";  # example Google Advertising ID
 $android_id = "f533bc6a9d9a2000";  # example legacy Android ID
 $ifa = "8df6c9bf-d647-4400-bc13-7ff317ff0004";  # example iOS Identifier for Advertising
+$click_id = "178660e204b0166e0364e637"; # only used if fingerprinting attribution is enabled by your server in lieu of a device identifier; optional
 $claim = 1;  # indicates install is attributable, set claim = 0 if install is non-attributable / organic
 $attributed_to = "Chartboost";  # optional, send another network name if attributed to other network, or Organic if organic
 $is_organic = 0;  # optional, send 0 if not organic, 1 if organic